 The affairs of CUASA are managed by the President (elected by the membership) and a Steering Committee, whose members are appointed for two year terms by the Council of Representatives.
 Council members are elected for three-year terms from academic sub-units defined in the CUASA Constitution.

-Supporting the work of the Association are three full-time staff members.
+Supporting the work of the Association are six full-time staff members.